DeepNestedSpider/shavian-transliterate-browser-extension/README.md

   - [x] Use HTML provided language.
   - [x] Use Chrome built-in language recognition.
 - [x] Offer a way to turn off the transliteration.

-## Long-term goals
+- [ ] Setup options for transliteration library.
 - [ ] Create my own transliteration implementation.
   - Use a Phonetic Dictionary from English to IPA.
+  - [ ] Offer transliteration for IPA.
   - Transliterate from IPA to Shavian
+- [ ] Work on the UI design

+## Long-term goals

+- [ ] Refactor the code and expand comments.
-- [ ] Offer transliteration for IPA.
+- [ ] Add custom font support.

 ## Thinkpad for Logic: